Scroll down for information and advice on court cases after a fatal crash.

 Witnesses who are vulnerable or feel intimidated may be able to give evidence with the assistance of special measures.
 These measures include screening (so that you cannot see the defendant and they cannot see you), live television links, hearings in private, use of an intermediary (someone who helps communicate to you questions you are being asked by the court, and communicate back your answers) and allowing a video-recorded statement to act as evidence at trial.

 The court has to follow legal guidelines regarding who is eligible for special measures.
 If you want to find out if you can use any special measures, talk to your police contact or other Witness Care Unit representative.
 An application has to be made to the court for use of special measures and the court decides whether they will allow you to use them or not.
-You may be able to practise using special measures during a court visit before the trial.
+You may be able to practice using special measures during a court visit before the trial.
 You can ask your Witness Service contact about this.

 The Witness Service (see below) may be able to help you prepare for your court visit.
 They may be able to visit you at home or another convenient place away from the court.
 To get help from the Witness Service, call 0300 332 1000 or go to www.citizensadvice.org.uk/witness.